top of page

 He recently returned to Rome, where he was born and raised, after 20 years of teaching and leading in independent schools across the United States as well as in Switzerland and China.

 A lifelong learner, Babcock completed his graduate studies in the organization leadership department at Columbia University’s Teachers College.
-He brings to the CC-CAC team years of experience in leading organizations and a passion for service.
+He brings to the WGACAC team years of experience in leading organizations and a passion for service.

 Our Team